“My grace is sufficient for you, for power is perfected in weakness.”

 2 Corinthians 12:1-10 from the daily reading in the One Year Bible

-Boasting is necessary, though it is not profitable; but I will go on to visions and revelations of the Lord.
-2 I know a man in Christ who fourteen years ago—whether in the body I do not know, or out of the body I do not know, God knows—such a man was caught up to the third heaven.
+Boasting is necessary, though it is not beneficial; but I will go on to visions and revelations of the Lord.
+2 I know a man in Christ, who fourteen years ago—whether in the body I do not know, or out of the body I do not know, God knows—such a man was caught up to the third heaven.
 3 And I know how such a man—whether in the body or apart from the body I do not know, God knows— 4 was caught up into Paradise and heard inexpressible words, which a man is not permitted to speak.
-5 On behalf of such a man I will boast; but on my own behalf I will not boast, except in regard to my weaknesses.
+5 In behalf of such a man I will boast; but in my own behalf I will not boast, except regarding my weaknesses.
 6 For if I do wish to boast I will not be foolish, for I will be speaking the truth; but I refrain from this, so that no one will credit me with more than he sees in me or hears from me.

-7 Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
-8 Concerning this I implored the Lord three times that it might leave me.
+7 Because of the extraordinary greatness of the revelations, for this reason, to keep me from exalting myself, there was given to me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
+8 Concerning this I pleaded with the Lord three times that it might leave me.
 9 And He has said to me, “My grace is sufficient for you, for power is perfected in weakness.”
 Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
-10 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong.
+10 Therefore I delight in weaknesses, in insults, in distresses, in persecutions, in difficulties, in behalf of Christ; for when I am weak, then I am strong.